panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 ### 3.2 Updating the context value

-When changing the context value changes then all of its consumers are being notified and re-rendered.
+When changing the context value then all of its consumers are being notified and re-rendered.

 For example, if I change the user name from `'John Smith'` to `'Smith, John Smith'`, then `<UserInfo />` consumer immediately re-renders to display the latest context value: